 Any scaffold, hoarding or similar structure to be erected on the highway requires a permit, although the need for a hoarding can be dispensed with subject to written consent being granted by the Highway Authority.

-Please note that 5 days notice must be given when submitting an application.
+You should give 5 days notice when submitting an application.

 A sketch of the proposed site should be included with the application.
-If required, please contact us for advice before submitting your form.
+If required, contact us for advice before submitting your form.

 This fee must be paid to the authority.
 The application must be completed online and paid with a debit or credit card.

 The fee for the first week is £235.00 which consists of the required two visits and the cost of the licence.
 For each week thereafter an additional £70.00 must be paid.

 Any scaffold found to be without a licence will be subject to a minimum cost of £460.00.